z88dk/z88dk/libsrc/_DEVELOPMENT/arch/readme.txt

+====
 ARCH
+====

 Directory structure containing architecture-specific primitives.
-These primitives may access hardware directly or may make sense only on a specific machine.
+These primitives may access hardware directly or be applicable only on a specific machine.